fpbattaglia/CompDocs/cluster_conf.md

    you are now in the cluster.

 * Even if you are inside the Science network, this method is still beneficial, as the combination of mosh and byobu will keep the state of your session, so that you can interrupt work and resume it from where you left it.

+* I have added to patron some code that may be of interest:
+	* EPD python in /peones/peon001/battaglia/epd-7.3-1-rh5-x86_64/bin
+	* KlustaKwik in /peones/peon001/battaglia/bin
+	* git in /peones/peon001/battaglia/bin